TanmDL/SLPPL-GAN/README.md

 # SLPPL-GAN
-This project handles imbalance classification problem by adversarial approach.
+This project handles the imbalance classification problem using an adversarial approach.

-We introduced two adversarail methods to handle class-imbalance problem by an end-to-end approch.
+We introduced two adversarial methods to handle the class-imbalance problem using an end-to-end approach.

 I will publish the code once it is accepted.